 Can I Adapt This Recipe to Make a Layer Cake?

 So you’ve fallen in love with this cake recipe and want to know all of the different ways you can use it?
 I don’t blame you!
 And I have great news… this recipe makes a delicious carrot layer cake!
 I love to spread the orange citrus glaze between the cake layers and frost the top and side of the cake with cream cheese frosting.
 Check out the notes at the bottom of the recipe to help you adapt this snack cake recipe into a layer cake.

 Can I Adapt This Recipe to Make Cupcakes?

-This post was originally published in April 2020 and has been updated to provide an improved reader experience.
+This post was originally published in April 2020 and has been updated to include new recipes photos and additional recipe details.